 Herbivores is a local vegan walk-up restaurant with a small outdoor seating area.
 Don’t assume that you need to be vegan to enjoy their food though.
 They serve up breakfast, lunch, and dinner plus they also have a grab-and-go collection of meals if you want to take your meal to the beach.

 The beverages include smoothies, juices, and other non-alcoholic options.
 They also have a few desserts.

 We ended up getting the greek pizza, the Margherita pizza, and the jackfruit nachos.
 The portions are HUGE.
 I can only speak to the items we ordered, but there were only three of us, and needless to say, we had a lot of leftover pizza.

 The highlight of the whole meal was the jackfruit nachos.
 They were everyone’s favorite dish.
 If you go there, make sure you order the nachos - your mind will be blown that there’s no meat in there!

-Pro-tip: I recommend dining at their tables instead of doing take-away if getting the nachos.
-We weren’t as impressed with them the second time when we went got takeout.
+Helpful Tip: I recommend dining at their tables instead of doing take-away if getting the nachos.
+We weren't as impressed with them the second time when we got takeout.
 They were still good, but not as evenly distributed as when they were freshly served.